mroman-ibs/FuzzyResampling/README.md

   - *VAFMethod* - resampling method which preserves the value, ambiguity and fuzziness (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
-  - *DMethod* - resampling method which preserves the left end of the cores and increments (see (Romaniuk and Hryniewicz 2019)),
+  - *DMethod* - resampling method which preserves the left end of the cores and increments (see (M. Romaniuk and Hryniewicz 2019)),
-  - *WMethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)).
+  - *WMethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (M. Romaniuk and Hryniewicz 2019)).

 - Random generation of the initial samples: